 If you choose to submit a portion of a paper, please include: a one-page abstract (this will not count as part of the 10 pages); the introduction and the conclusion; and at least one section of substantive legal analysis.

-With the exception of the abstract and the footnotes and quotations longer than four lines, all text must be 12-point font, double-spaced and have one-inch margins.
+Apart from the abstract and the footnotes and quotations longer than four lines, all text must be 12-point font, double-spaced and have one-inch margins.

 Bilingual candidates must submit two separate writing samples (one in English and one in French).